catseye/Chrysoberyl/README.markdown

 it's in (C, yes, Python, no, Java and Erlang, depends on the distribution), and what tools you need ("as a prerequisite") for building or running.**

+*   Add some implementations of languages you might need (perl for Perl, gcc for C, ...)
+*   Have some way to generally recommend a particular implementation for this purpose (e.g. generally recommend Perl 5.8.some).
+*   Have some way to indicate, on the implementation, that it needs building, even if the language is not always compiled (Haskell.)
+*   Have some way to indicate, on the implementation, that it does *not* need building, even if the language is generally compiled (Java, Erlang, C64 dists which include the compiled version.)

 Extrapolate the above for distributions (do that for each implementation in the distribution.)

+Render specification-link/standards-body if no reference-distribution.

 If an implementation allows visual debugging or animation, note that.